MSU-Beam-Dynamics/JuTrack.jl/README.md

 ```

 # Parallel computing setting
-* This package uses Julias multi-threading for parallel computing.
+This package uses Julias multi-threading for parallel computing.
 Before using it, one has to set up the number of threads.
 On Linux or macOS:
 ```
 export JULIA_NUM_THREADS=N
 ```
-or add the above line to your .bashrc file
+or add the above line to your .bashrc file.

 On Windows:
-Open the Start Search, type in “Environment Variables,” and select “Edit the system environment variables” > “Environment Variables.”
-Under “System variables,” click “New” and add JULIA_NUM_THREADS as the variable name and N (the number of threads you wish to use) as the variable value.
+Maually add JULIA_NUM_THREADS as the variable name and N (the number of threads you wish to use) as the variable value in system variable.

-It is recommended using VS code to permanently set up the Julia environment.
+It is recommended to use VS code to permanently set up the Julia environment.
 Ensure that you have the Julia extension for VS Code installed.
 Open the Command Palette (Ctrl+Shift+P or Cmd+Shift+P on macOS).
 Type "Preferences: Open Settings (JSON)" and select it to open the settings file.
 Add or modify the Julia settings to include the environment variable like this:
 ```
 "julia.executablePath": "path/to/julia", // change it to your Julia path
 "julia.environmentVariables": {